LilianaKor/Liliana-QA-portfolio/README.md

  # 🧪 QA Automation Portfolio – Jenkins | Pytest | GitHub Actions

 Hi, I’m a Software QA Automation Engineer and this is a real-world demo of how I contribute to automated testing within a collaborative team setting.
+This project is a robust automation test suite for Jenkins, built with Pytest, Selenium, and integrated with Allure reporting.
+The framework uses a Page Object Model (POM) architecture and is designed to validate Jenkins multi-configuration projects, system configurations, and administrative flows.

+It features advanced Pytest fixtures to manage test environments, maintain browser sessions, and perform Jenkins cleanup between runs.
+Each test is linked to user stories in GitHub Projects for full traceability, with Allure providing a rich test report (metadata, screenshots, steps, and links).

 ---